foureyes/csci-ua.0480-fall2020-034/midterm/sp20-sample.md

 ![upload screen shows files are in directory](upload.png)

 Once submitted, the autograder will run to verify that your functions and routes are named correctly.
+(If you have accommodations, you can request local test files to continue working on code after the end of class).

-Note, however, that passing tests from the autograder does not mean a correct solution was submitted.
+Note, however, that passing tests from the autograder __does not mean a correct solution was submitted (though they do partial correctness)__.
 Conversely, a failing test does not mean that you won't get credit for the question, as your work will be manually tested as well.
 See image below to see the autograder output.
 Although one section is marked red to signify a failing test, it will still be reviewed manually.
 Again, passing these test only means you named things correctly.

 ![gradescope results](../resources/img/gradescope-results.png)
 <style>